andrewcarreiro/vscode-calculate/README.md

 ![Selecting multiple items and running the calculate function](http://i.imgur.com/a1LDrLH.gif "Selecting multiple items and running the calculate function")

+## Available Commands
+- **Calculate** calculates selected expression, and appends "=" with the result
+- **Calculate and Replace** calculates selected expression, and replaces it with the result

 ## License
 Copyright (c) 2016 Andrew Carreiro
 Licensed under the WTFPL license.